iamdtang/skaterdav85.github.io/_tutorials/installing-php-on-windows.md

 extension_dir = "C:/php/ext"
 ```

-Enable extensions by removing the semicolon.
-The semicolon is used to comment out lines in a `php.ini` file.
-The extensions you will want to enable will depend on the libraries you want to use, but the following extensions should be suitable for the majority of applications:
+Enable the following extensions.
+(The extensions you will want to enable will depend on the libraries you want to use, but the following extensions should be suitable for the majority of applications.)

 ```
 extension=curl